+Defective seatbelts can cause serious injuries.
 Seat belts were the first safety feature installed in cars, and their effectiveness has increased over the years.
 In 2003, it is estimated that 15,000 lives were saved because of seat belts.
 Unfortunately, however, an additional 6,000 lives could have been saved had their seat belts performed properly.

-Faulty seat belts are a common cause for injury in automobile accidents.
+Faulty seat belts are a common cause of injury in automobile accidents.
 If you or someone you know has been injured due to a defective seat belt, contact an Oklahoma personal injury lawyer at the Abel Law Firm.
 Our team of professionals will help you fight for the compensation you deserve.
 Call (405) 239-7046 today to schedule your free consultation.

 Injuries commonly associated with defective seat belts include: